 #2 Disney’s Wilderness Lodge & Copper Creek Villas

-Other than the rooms, we love this resort.
-There is a fun themed pool with waterslide, geiser, and even spa.
+Disney’s Wilderness Lodge features a fun themed pool with waterslide, geiser, and even spa.
 The lodge is beautiful, themed after the lodge at Yellowstone.
 You can even take a free Hidden Mickey hunt around the lodge.
 There are several amazing dining locations, including the popular Whispering Canyon Cafe.

 You can even rent bikes to ride over to Disney’s Fort Wilderness Resort.
 It is a great resort and why it made the top of our line up.

-#1 Disney’s Polynesian Resort & Villas
+#1 Disney’s Polynesian Village Resort

 We love this resort for the atmosphere.
 We love Hawaii and staying at Disney’s Polynesian Resort feels like we are back in the Aloha State.
 This resort even has a torch lighting ceremony at night and the Spirit of Aloha Dinner Show (luau).

-Disney Polynesian Resort has some of our favorite dining.
+Disney Polynesian Village Resort has some of our favorite dining.
 Some of these include Kona Cafe for breakfast, ‘Ohana for a character breakfast and dinner, Kona coffee, and Dole Whips by the pool.
 There is even a fun lounge called Trader Sam’s for the adults.

 There is so much to love at Disney’s Polynesian Resort.
 That is why it made the #1 spot for the best Disney World hotels.